Fade vs Sage matchup in Valorant

 Fade vs Sage Matchup Summary

 The Fade vs Sage matchup in Valorant is an extremely balanced duel where aim and game sense determine the winner.
-Based on 30 competitive matches analyzed, Fade wins 50.0% of the time compared to Sage's 50.0%, a 0.0 percentage point difference.
-The most significant gap is in fragging ability, where Sage consistently outperforms.
+Based on 36 competitive matches analyzed, Fade wins 50.0% of the time compared to Sage's 50.0%, a 0.0 percentage point difference.
 In this Initiator vs Sentinel matchup, Neither Fade nor Sage has a clear statistical advantage.
 Victory comes down to individual mechanical skill, utility usage timing, and reading your opponent's positioning.
 Focus on winning your aim duels and making smart rotations.

 Fade vs Sage Fragging Analysis